tomhooijenga/access/README.md

 wrapped[Symbol.iterator]();
 ```

+# Pre-registered types
+* Object
+* Array
+* Storage (localStorage, sessionStorage)
+* Map
+* WeakMap

 # Custom types
-Objects, Arrays and types that implement the Map interface (like Map and WeakMap) are supported out of the box.
-To use your own type with access, you must register a handler for it.
+Objects that implement the Map interface are supported out of the box.
+To use your own type with access, you must
+register a handler for it.

 ```
 Class Type {